Harmony and Duality: An introduction to Music Theory: Packings

+\textbf{Classification of Irreducible Packings:} There are a total of seven irreducible packings, up to shifts.
+They are given by the 4 block-free packings in Figure~\ref{fig:pack0} and the 3 packings with blocks in Figure~\ref{fig:pack1}.

-Note that the harmonic major (minor) packing is obtained from a pentatonic scale by raising (lowering) the second degree.
-Additionally, the augmented packing (a) contains 3 semitone blocks while the harmonic major/min have one block each.
-Moreover, note that the augmented packing is identical to the augmented scale \textbf{AUG} we encountered before.
-Thus, along with $\textbf{wtone}$, there are two examples where a harmony and a irreducible packing coincide.
-Much like the black keys of section~\ref{sec:black}, we can use all these irreducible packings to create improvisational lines and form chords.
-In the next section, we turn to the fundamental relation between packings and harmony.\\\\ \textbf{Remark:} While most irreducible packings we described are well-known, \textbf{hmaj}/\textbf{hmin} seem more obscure and it was not clear whether they are commonly used in practice.
+The harmonic major (minor) packing is obtained from a pentatonic by raising (lowering) the 2nd degree.
+The augmented packing has 3 blocks; the harmonic major/minor have one each.
+Note that the augmented packing coincides with the augmented harmony \textbf{AUG}---so together with \textbf{wtone}, there are two cases where a harmony and an irreducible packing are the same object.
+As with the black keys of Section~\ref{sec:black}, all irreducible packings can serve as the basis for improvisation and chord formation.
+We now turn to the fundamental relation between packings and harmony.

+\textbf{Remark:} While most irreducible packings we described are well-known, \textbf{hmaj}/\textbf{hmin} seem more obscure and it was not clear whether they are commonly used in practice.
 However, we recently found this blues practice session that demonstrates the utility of these two scales over the standard blues progression.
-See \url{https://www.youtube.com/watch?v=mviSr-aggEg} for the video and attached PDF.\\\\ \textbf{Remark:} We have introduced the concept of irreducibility, as applied to packings.
-One can formulate as similar notion for scales and classify irreducible scales that may have dissonant cells.
-We explore this in appendix G.
+See \url{https://www.youtube.com/watch?v=mviSr-aggEg} for the video and attached PDF.

+\textbf{Remark:} We have introduced the concept of irreducibility, as applied to packings.
+One can formulate a similar notion for scales and classify irreducible scales that may have dissonant cells.
+We explore this in Appendix~\ref{sec:appG}.